ericgfx/testrepo/README.md

 Insert a fine line of text aqui.
 And now to line 7.

+Here is some text at line 9 (added from ericgfx with sublime)
+#Here is one hash.
+Anything?

 My hypothesis is that it will create resolve errors.
 Maybe the best thing to do is research the best way to resolve github sync errors.
 I would hope that you'd be able to visually see the forks, but I also want to understand how it all happens within terminal.
 Folders sure.
 But that'll get complex quick.